benjamincrozat/content/posts/customize-middleware-laravel-11.md

 })
 ```

-Previously, this was happening in the *Authenticated.php* and *RedirectIfAuthenticated.php* middleware classes.
+Previously, this was happening in the *Authenticated.php* and *RedirectIfAuthenticated.php* middleware files.

 ## Customize which cookies must not be encrypted